jnlt3/weather-factory/README.md

 pgnout: The filepath to the PGN all the games played should be saved to.

 save_rate: The number of games between times saving the state to a file

+use_fastchess: Set to true of you want to use fastchess and set to false if you want to use cutechess
 ```